Gluten Free Tiramisu Stuffed French Toast

 • tbsp. sesame and poppy seeds (optional but good)

 Gluten free dough really does benefit from the support of a bun pan to help keep its shape as it rises.
-This one, from USA Pan is perfect.
+Mine is from USA Pan.
 You can also use muffin rings or even canning jar lids.

 Preparation: